Genius

 • Genius can bring to life truly revolutionary ideas in their industry.

-• Having people like that in the team stimulates the rest of the employees to continuous development and learning.
+• Having people like that on the team stimulates the rest of the employees to continuous development and learning.

-• Genius never backs down when they take on a project or task.
+• Geniuses never back down when they take on a project or task.

-• Such people don't need motivation from the outside, they set their goals and achieve them.
+• Such people don't need external motivation; they set their goals and achieve them.

 • The thinking of this type of people is unique: if they voice an idea to the team, it's definitely worthwhile.